intuited/vim-dnd5edb/README.md

     - D: Duration (preceded by `C` if the spell requires Concentration)
     - COMPONENTS: Verbal, Somatic, Material
     - L: Spell level (`0` for cantrips)
     - CLASSES: Classes and Subclasses which get the spell on their list.

+### Classes

+Class abbreviations are one letter if that is sufficient to unambiguously identify them; otherwise 2 letters are used.

-B is Bard, C is Cleric, Wl is Warlock, Wz is Wizard, CO is Order Cleric, etc.  More detailed documentation will be found in the readme for `dnd5edb`.
+For example: B is Bard, C is Cleric, Wl is Warlock, Wz is Wizard.

+If the spell is on the list of a subclass but not the main class, the class and subclass are given together, again using 1- or 2-letter abbreviations.

+EG: CO is Order Cleric; CLt is Light Cleric; CLf is Life Cleric; WlC is Celestial Warlock.

 ### Material components with monetary value